Working with LightGBM#

 Related

-You can also resume logging to a previously created run, by passing the ID of the run to the initialization function: neptune.init_run(with_id="CLS-13")
+You can also resume logging to a previously created run, by passing the ID of the run to the initialization function: neptune.init_run(with_id="CLS-13").

-To learn more, see Resuming a run or other object.
+To learn more, see Resume a run.

 In the snippet below, we train the model and log summary information after training: